interferopy/interferopy/README.md

 The package was developed to aid in the studies of the interstellar medium in high-redshift quasar host galaxies using emission lines, as well as to create publication quality plots.

+## Installation

+Download the code, enter the interferopy folder and run

+    python setup.py install

+Or, alternatively, install directly from the repository with

+    python -m pip install git+https://github.com/mladenovak/interferopy

 ## Usage